vuex-orm/vuex-orm/docs/guide/store/retrieving-data.md

 const total = Order.query().sum('price')
 ```

-Of course, you may combine these methos with other clauses.
+Of course, you may combine these methods with other clauses.

 ```js
 const users = User.query()